Lucky3028/spigot-Docker/README.md

 # Spigot-Docker

-This repository will help you to configure and run Minecraft JE Spigot server on Docker.
+This repository will help you to build and run Minecraft JE Spigot server on Docker.

 ## Description